-Constructed in 1988, the Guelph facility operates on approximately 9 hectares of land and has three water-borne cylinders, two pole butt treating tanks, four dry kilns and full fixation capacity for all of its 3 cylinders.
+Constructed in 1988 and specializing in the production of utility poles, the Guelph facility operates on approximately 9 hectares of land.
+It has three water-borne cylinders, two pole butt treating tanks, four dry kilns and full fixation capacity for all of its 3 cylinders.
 The total annual treating capacity approaches 160,000 cubic metres.
 The facilities also include an incising/framing line and an automated lumber packaging line.

-In 2011, approximately \$237,000 was spent for capital assets at the Guelph plant, primarily for a new high pressure locking door and end shell for the pressure retort.
+In 2012, approximately \$70,000 was spent for capital assets at the Guelph plant, primarily for a lumber office addition and a vacum pump for the pole retort.